autocrypt/autocrypt/doc/transfer-format.rst

 header before the armored data starts, so a regular call to :code:`gpg --decrypt` still works.

-An exemplary secret key backup MIME part would look as such:
+An exemplary Autocrypt Setup Message's MIME part would look like the text below.
+This Autocrypt Setup Message can be unlocked with the Setup Code ``D9VN-RD7A-7T3B-BWG7-LEPY-3NYT``.

 .. code-block:: html